DoubtfulTurnip/select-list-card/README.md

 - Verify the resource is added correctly
 - Check browser console for errors
 - Ensure the entity exists and is an `input_select`
+- **For older Home Assistant versions**: Consider using the [original card](https://github.com/mattieha/select-list-card)

 **Scrolling problems:**
 - Update to version 2.0.1+ for scroll fixes
 - Check `scroll_to_selected` and `max_options` settings

+**Compatibility issues:**
+- This version is optimized for Home Assistant 2024.x+
+- For older HA versions, the original card may work better

 **Visual issues:**
 - Clear browser cache